Philip Oakey & Giorgio Moroder

 Philip Oakey & Giorgio Moroder is a 1985 collaborative studio album by the English singer Philip Oakey, lead vocalist of the Human League, and Italian composer and record producer Giorgio Moroder.
 It peaked at number 52 on the UK Albums Chart.

-The album includes "Together in Electric Dreams", which was originally written for the science fiction romantic comedy film Electric Dreams (1984).
+The album includes "Together in Electric Dreams", which was written for the science fiction romantic comedy film Electric Dreams (1984).
 The track peaked at number 3 on the UK singles chart.
 "Good-Bye Bad Times" peaked at number 44 and "Be My Lover Now" peaked at number 91 on the UK singles chart.